twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

 ### `-c`, `--config` *filename*

-Read the [configuration](../configuration-file/index.md) from *filename*.
+Read the [configuration][configuration] from *filename*.

 ### `--config-format` *format*

 Assume the configuration file is in the given format.
 This is only needed if the config filename does not have an extension, for example when it is `/dev/stdin`.
 Supported formats: `json`, `jsonc`, `toml`, `yaml`.

 ### `-D`, `--destination` *directory*